AdaCore/aws/docs/source/high_level_services.rst

 whereas the context can be different for each individual web pages opened.

-Instead of parsing a whole page using `AWS.Templates` API the web blocks are registered independently using `AWS.Services.Web_Block.Registry`.
+Instead of parsing a whole page using the `AWS.Templates` API the web blocks are registered independently using `AWS.Services.Web_Block.Registry`.
-The block is registered together with its templates and a callback to use to get user's data for this specific block with the given context.
+The block is registered together with its templates and the callback to use to get user's data for this specific block with the given context.

 So using this API, instead of having a set of callbacks returning an `AWS.Response.Data` and where the final rendering is to be done by the client code, we have a set of callbacks that returns a `Translate_Set`.
-The client just have to fill the set with the data corresponding to the actual request and possibly using the context.
+The client just has to fill the set with the data corresponding to the actual request and possibly using the context.
 The final rendering is done by the provided services in `Web_Block.Registry`.